-42 43 (1) Obtain medical marijuana from one or more licensed processors or distributors; and

-- (2) dispense or sell medical marijuana in accordance with subsection (b). - (b) When dispensing or selling medical marijuana, a retail dispensary shall: - (1) Dispense or sell medical marijuana only to a person who shows a current, valid identification card and only in accordance with a written recommendation issued by a physician; - (2) report to the prescription monitoring program database the information required by K.S.A.
-65-1683, and amendments thereto; - (3) label the package containing medical marijuana with the following information: - (A) The name and address of the licensed processor that produced the product and the retail dispensary; - (B) the name of the patient and caregiver, if any; - (C) the name of the physician who recommended treatment with medical marijuana; - (D) the directions for use, if any, as recommended by the physician; - (E) a health warning as specified in rules and regulations adopted by the secretary of health and environment; - (F) the date on which the medical marijuana was dispensed; and - (G) the quantity, strength, kind or form of medical marijuana contained in the package. - (c) A retail dispensary shall employ only those individuals who hold a current, valid employee license issued pursuant to section 31, and amendments thereto, and who have completed the training requirements established by rules and regulations adopted by the secretary of revenue. - (d) A retail dispensary shall not make public any information it collects that identifies or would tend to identify any specific patient.

-New Sec.
-33. (a) Only the following forms of medical marijuana may be dispensed under the Kansas medical marijuana regulation act:
+- (1) Obtain medical marijuana from one or more licensed cultivators, processors or distributors; and - (2) dispense or sell medical marijuana in accordance with subsection (b). - (b) When dispensing or selling medical marijuana, a retail dispensary shall: - (1) Dispense or sell medical marijuana only to a person who shows a current, valid identification card and only in accordance with a written recommendation issued by a physician; - (2) report to the prescription monitoring program database the information required by K.S.A.
+65-1683, and amendments thereto, and rules and regulations adopted by the board of pharmacy pursuant to section 43, and amendments thereto; - (3) ensure that the package containing medical marijuana is labeled with the following information: - (A) The name and address of the licensed processor that produced the product and the retail dispensary; - (B) the name of the patient and caregiver, if any; - (C) the name of the physician who recommended treatment with medical marijuana; - (D) the directions for use, if any, as recommended by the physician; - (E) a health warning as specified in rules and regulations adopted by the secretary of health and environment; - (F) the date on which the medical marijuana was dispensed; and - (G) the quantity, strength, kind or form of medical marijuana contained in the package; - (4) package the medical marijuana in accordance with child-resistant effectiveness standards described in 16 C.F.R. \S 1700.15(b), as in effect on July 1, 2021; and - (5) dispense or sell medical marijuana in an official tamper-proof Kansas specific package that is clearly marked and approved by the director. - (c) A retail dispensary shall employ only those individuals who hold a current, valid employee license issued pursuant to section 34, and amendments thereto, and who have completed the training requirements established by rules and regulations adopted by the secretary of revenue. - (d) A retail dispensary shall designate a pharmacist consultant who is a pharmacist licensed in this state and registered pursuant to section 44, and amendments thereto. - (e) A retail dispensary shall not make public any information it collects that identifies or would tend to identify any specific patient. - New Sec.
+36. (a) Only the following forms of medical marijuana may be dispensed under the Kansas medical marijuana regulation act: